 Guide to Becoming a Surgical Nurse

 A surgical nurse is the backbone of a surgical team.
-Surgical nurses work in a dynamic and challenging environment, taking a key role in life-saving surgical procedures and the surrounding care.
-Because nursing professionals at practically any level are able to take on roles as surgical nurses, their day-to-day duties vary according to their levels of expertise.
+Surgical nurses work in a dynamic and challenging environment, taking on key roles in life-saving surgical procedures and the surrounding care.
+Because nursing professionals at practically any level are able to provide care for surgical patients, their day-to-day duties often vary according to their levels of expertise.

 The opportunities for a career in surgical nursing are diverse and rewarding.
 Surgical nurses specialize in any or all aspects of surgery, and many work in sub-specialties such as cardiac surgery, intensive care, or pediatric surgery.
-Doctors rely on these dedicated professionals who touch countless lives and bring about positive improvements in the health and welfare of patients and their families.
+Doctors rely on these dedicated professionals who touch countless lives and who bring about positive improvements in the health and welfare of patients and their families.

 Licensing and/or Certification